-Māori-led aerospace, AI & digital futures
+Māori-led UAV, AI & digital futures

-engineered for the next generation.
+Indigenous innovation, engineered for the next generation.

 A trust built for Māori digital self-determination.